VallariAg/Blog/content/blog/scopeInJS/index.md

 ## Lexical Scope
-There are two predominant ways scopes works: *lexical scope*, and *dynamic scopes*.
-JavaScript employs lexical scope model.

 Lexing or tokenization is a process (first step of compilation) that takes a string of code and converts it into tokens with a *stateful rules deciding if each token is distant or part of another token*.
-So lexical scope is scope defined at lexing time.
+So lexical scope is scope defined at lexing time (which depends on how you authored the code).

 Lexical scope is *authored by us while writing* and thus are *set in stone* by the time lexer (tokenizer) processes your code.

+There are two predominant ways scopes works: *lexical scope*, and *dynamic scopes*. *JavaScript employs lexical scope model*.
+Let's have a quick look at some differences between them to understand scopes better:

+- Lexical scope is write-time, whereas dynamic scope are runtime.
+- Lexical scope cares **where a function was declared** but dynamic code cares **where a function is called**.

-Let’s explain how the lexical scope works with an example:
+Now, let’s see how the lexical scope works with an example:

 ![](lexScope.png)

+Dividing code in blocks specifies what variables or identifers are "seen" in each block.
+In this example, let's see what identifiers are in within which scopes:

 1. Global scope: *foo*
 2. *foo* scope: *a, b, bar*
 3. *bar* scope: *c*